 Title Loan Laws And Disclosures For Each State

 Premier Title Loans is dedicated to providing transparent and responsible title loan lending services.
 Please check your specific state disclosures before committing to a loan with a licensed lender.
-We do not offer access title loans in every state, and regulations regarding interest rates, repayment terms, and loan amounts are constantly changing.
+We do not offer access title loans in every state, and regulations regarding interest rates, repayment terms, and loan amounts constantly change.
 We may act as a broker or referral service in states we don’t service.
 In that case, your loan will be underwritten and serviced by a licensed lender in that state.
-Last Updated: July 16, 2024.
+Last Updated: January 23, 2025.

 Alabama